 Hello!
 My name is Anastasia Joy Gustafson.
 I am an English teacher and Girls’ Freshmen Basketball coach at Carmel Catholic High School in Mundelein, Illinois.
 I am proud to work at a Christ-centered National Blue Ribbon School.

-In college, I studied English and art education.
+I am currently working towards my MA in Writing at Northwestern University.
+In undergrad, I studied English and art education.
 I wrote for the ISU Vidette and occasionally worked as a private nanny.
 Before that, I worked as a tutor and babysitter for College Nannies+Sitters+Tutors.
 In 2019, while I was the editor in chief for the College of Lake County Chronicle, I won the Editorial Writer of the Year Award from the Illinois Community College Journalism Association.

 This website has everything you need to know about my work as both a professional artist and educator.